Bulgaria wary as Russia steps up military flights over Black Sea

 Despite its longstanding friendship with former Cold War ally Russia, Bulgaria joined NATO 10 years ago and has twice participated in navy drills with a U.S. warship in the Black Sea since the Ukraine crisis.
 It is also currently hosting a two-week military exercise that includes Ukrainian and U.S. forces.

-“I can only guess what is the goal of these flights,” said Defense Minister Angel Naidenov.
-“But when we have about 30 cases which promoted either takeoffs or bringing our jets on higher alert in the last couple of months, it is worth to be very vigilant,” Naidenov told reporters.
+“I can only guess what is the goal of these flights,” said Defence Minister Angel Naidenov.
+“But when we have about 30 cases which promoted either takeoffs or bringing our jets on higher alert in the last couple of months, it is worth to be very vigilant,” Angelov told reporters.

 President Rosen Plevneliev, who is also commander in chief of the Bulgarian army, said Bulgaria’s ageing Mig-29 jet fighters had been deployed 2-3 times a week in recent months, compared with a previous rate of 2-3 times a year.